idaholab/virtual_test_bed/doc/content/microreactors/KRUSTY/Griffin-BISON_Multiphysics_Model.md

 ## c) Griffin Stand-Alone Neutronic Model

-The stand-alone Griffin input for the neutronic model of KRUSTY is included.
-Figure 8(a) shows the mesh block of this input that has used the unstructured file `Krusty_3D_vol_pre_densify_fuel_v0_hp_all_in.e`.
+The standalone Griffin input for the neutronic model of KRUSTY is included.
+Figure 8(a) shows the mesh block of this input that was used to generate the unstructured file `Krusty_3D_vol_pre_densify_fuel_v0_hp_all_in.e`.
 The volume for each material region in the mesh file is preserved and made to be consistent with the KRUSTY Serpent reference model.
 All heat pipe locations are filled.
 The list in the `subdomains` block references block ids in the mesh file, and the `extra_element_ids` is the list of material ids filling the mesh block.